|

 • Butter: cooled, diced unsalted butter.

-• Milk: whole milk
+• Milk: whole milk for best flavour and consistency.

-• Sugar: white granulated sugar
+• Sugar: white granulated sugar.

-• Egg: room temperature
+• Egg: room temperature eggs are better.

 Scons ingredients on a white surface seen from above.

-How to make Gluten-Free Basic Scones
+How to make Gluten-Free Basic Scones (bakery-style)

 Let rest covered in the refrigerator for at least 1 hour.